 There are general and specific reasons.
 Iran is an ancient civilisation and Empire with a contemporary life filled with troubles.
-Anyone who has been there is overwhelmed by the richness of the culture, the openness of its people, it’s combination of old and modern – and the vibrant cultural life, in Tehran in particular.
-No to forget the sheer beauty of nature and many places.
-Enough of a reason!
+Anyone who has been there, is overwhelmed by the richness of the culture, the openness of its people, its combination of old and modern – and the vibrant cultural life, in Tehran in particular.
+Not to forget the sheer beauty of nature and many places.
+Enough in terms of reasons!

 I still don’t really know why, but I didn’t visit Iran before 2012.
 I did so as peace researcher and director and co-founder of The Transnational Foundation.

 We have three goals with this program – to learn as much as possible by doing fact-finding missions during which we dialogue with people of all walks of life as well as with leading individuals and institutions.

 Secondly, to help set up academic peace and conflict studies at the Faculty of Global Studies at Tehran’s University – which will make Iran the second Muslim country to spearhead this discipline.

 And, third, to travel as much around as possible with the camera in my hand, hopefully over time shooting enough for a book.

 More truthful image of Iran and the Iranians

 The first-mentioned goal serves an essentially important purpose, namely to try as much as we can as a small think tank to counter all the fake, omitted and systematically negative Western political and media views disseminated on a massive, daily basis.

 This is not the place to enter into the long history of bad relations between Iran and the West.
 But one point of departure is the coup d’etat by CIA and its British sister agency in 1953 which deposed the first democratically elected prime minister.
 Since then relations have been problematic, a little less so in the times of the Shah but, in particular since the Islamic Revolution in 1979 that ousted the Shah’s militarist, authoritarian regime and its White Revolution.